Silver Lake & 350 Acres

 The North Country Hiking Trail (NCT) runs along the southerly edge of the property and the local Association of the North Country Trail Hikers maintains an insurance policy for the benefit of the landowners who own property crossed by the trail.
 The NTC is a non-motorized hiking trail, which crosses portions of seven northern states

-There is lots to see.
-Call for an appointment and we'll give you the full tour.
+There is a lot to see.
+Call for an appointment and we`ll give you the full tour.